Scouting report: Big showdown Saturday as UW men host No. 8 Oregon

 F Isaiah Stewart … 6-9 … Fr. … 17.9 … 8.4 … 2.1 (blocks)

-Preseason prediction: Oregon was preseason favorite in the Pac-12 preseason media poll.
-The Ducks tied with Colorado with nine first-place votes, but edged the Buffaloes with 291 to 288 in points.
+Preseason prediction: Oregon was the favorite in the Pac-12 preseason media poll.
+The Ducks tied with Colorado with nine first-place votes, but edged the Buffaloes 291 to 288 in points.

 Series: Washington leads 190-117 in a series that began in 1903.
 Oregon has won eight of the past nine meetings.
-UW split the regular-season series with UO last season, with each team winning a road game.
+UW split the regular-season series with Oregon last season, with each team winning a road game.

-Last meeting: Oregon crushed Washington 68-48 in the Pac-12 Tournament semifinals.
+Last meeting: Oregon crushed Washington 68-48 in the Pac-12 tournament semifinals.

 Previous game: Oregon suffered a surprising 72-61 defeat at Washington State on Thursday, which snapped a three-game winning streak.
-It was the Cougars third win against a top-10 ranked team and the first since 2007.
+It was the Cougars’ third win against a top-10 ranked team and the first since 2007.

 PLAYERS TO WATCH: